-- A state-of-the-art electronic door locking system is installed and active. - Entry doors to the building and certain office areas automatically lock and unlock according to a preset time schedule. - Doors that are programed to remain locked require a key fob (key card) with the proper access level for entry. - All key fob activities are recorded and a card history report with specific data can be generated when necessary. - In the event of an emergency in which a lockdown becomes necessary, the building can be secured with the push of a button.
+- A state-of-the-art electronic door locking system is installed and active. - Entry doors to the building and certain office areas automatically lock and unlock according to a preset time schedule. - Doors that are programed to remain locked require a key fob (key card) with the proper access level for entry. - All key fob activities are recorded and a card history report with specific data can be generated when necessary. - In the event of an emergency in which a lockdown becomes necessary, the building can be secured via computer access.